Bringing together people affected by cancer for extra support

-Support groups may also engage in fundraising, advocacy, practical support and social activities.
+Support groups may also engage in advocacy, practical support and social activities.
 Support groups can meet at locations and times that suit their members, including online.
 They may have a specific cancer focus such as prostate or breast cancer, or can be open to people affected by any type of cancer.

 Cancer Council can help you connect to local support groups in your local area.
 Get in touch with your local Cancer Council or call 13 11 20.